 Where: Hornfair Park, Shooters Hill Road, London, SE18 4LX.
 Visit the website

-When: Times vary throughout the year, but summer opening is usually 6.30am-8pm on weekdays and 9am-5pm on weekends.
+When: The Charlton Lido reopened on 11 July.
+Times vary throughout the year, but summer opening is usually 6.30am-8pm on weekdays and 9am-5pm on weekends.
 Check the pool timetable before you go

 How big: 50 metres

-How warm/cold: It’s heated, with temperature kept around 25°C
+How warm/cold: It’s heated, with the temperature kept around 25°C

 What else: There's a cafe for recuperating after your dip, but if you want to keep active you can hop onto the adjacent BMX race track instead.